“We drive into the future using only our rearview mirror.”

 The art of Timeless industrial Design

 The Bauhaus approach focuses on a) distinct geometric forms, b) balanced composition, and c) the use of very few, primary materials, most notably metal and glass.
 It encourages a functional approach to design - mechanical aspects of products are not covered up (in fact, they're showcased), which creates a look both futuristic and timeless.
-It's also a design approach that allows for the creation of highly designed products for the real world, ones that can be mass-produced and made available to the general public at reasonable prices - again, qualities that perfectly describe both Braun and Apple products.
+It's also a design approach that allows for the creation of highly designed products for the real world, ones that can be mass-produced and made available to the general public at relatively reasonable prices.

 But what exactly is effective design?
 When attempting to answer that question, Rams developed his ten principles, often referred to in industrial design circles as "the ten commandments."
 For Rams (and Ive), effective design:

 - Is innovative - Imaginative design always develops in tandem with improving technology, and can never be an end in itself.

 - Makes a product useful - A product has to satisfy not only functional, but also psychological and aesthetic criteria.
 Good design emphasizes the usefulness of a product whilst disregarding anything that could detract from it.

 - Is aesthetic - The aesthetic quality of a product is integral to its usefulness because products are used every day and have an effect on people and their well-being.
 Only well-executed objects can be beautiful.

 - Makes a product understandable - It clarifies the product’s structure.
 Better still, it can make the product clearly express its function by making use of the user's intuition.
 At best, it is self-explanatory.

 - Is unobtrusive - Products fulfilling a purpose are like tools.
 They are neither decorative objects nor works of art.
 Their design should therefore be both neutral and restrained, to leave room for the user's self-expression.